walk in the word

-If we take the Bible seriously (you do, right?), then we know that finding a way to honor our parents, no matter who they have been, no matter what they have done, is a very significant action.
-I’m serious.
 The Bible is filled with stories of people who honored their parents and succeeded and of those who did not honor their parents and failed.
-If you’re alive, you’ve got parents (even if they are no longer living)—and God’s command is to honor them (see Exodus 20:12).
+If you’re alive, you’ve got parents (even if they are dead)—and God’s command to honor them (see also Exodus 20:12).

-Secondly, it does not mean to make yourself vulnerable to their hurtful behavior.
+Secondly, honor does not mean making yourself vulnerable to their hurtful behavior.
 Sometimes appropriate boundaries between children and abusive parents are necessary.
-But the need for that boundary does not free us from the obligation of honoring our parents.
+But the need for that boundary does not free us from the obligation to honor our parents.

 Thirdly, honoring our parents does not mean ignoring or denying the past.

-Honor our parents because God said so—no matter what age you are.
+Honor your parents because God said so—no matter what age you are.
 Because His ways lead to freedom.
 Because words spoken at their funeral always seem way too late.

 You may wish you had gotten this message ten years ago.
 You’ve stood by a casket with a eulogy in hand and desperately wished the person for whom the words were written would wake up and hear them.
 But they won’t.
 That opportunity is gone.
 So do it now.
 Be the adult.
 Write or say the words of honor to your parents that you hope your own kids will express to you.
 God will bless your obedience.